Updated July 13, 2023

 - It helps compute the projected EPS after a merger deal or for analyzing the merger situation on the company’s share price.

 - Investors also use pro-forma earnings to analyze the risk involved in the company’s business.

 Benefits of Pro-Forma Earnings

 Some of the benefits are given below:

-- It represents the normal scenario of the company since exceptional situations are already excluded while preparation.
+- It represents the normal scenario of the company since exceptional situations are already excluded during preparation.

-- It can also be viewed as a budgeted statement or target statement to be achieved by the organisation.
+- This can also be viewed as a budgeted or target statement to be achieved by the organization.